michellejm/mapping_arch_urban_hums/Tutorials/02_MakingData.md

 ![Query Builder](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Fall_2016/Tutorials/Images/02_Data_Types_and_311/10_Query_Builder.png)

 * Click `OK` in the 'Query Builder' and then `OK` again in the 'Properties' panel.
 Your map should now only show the census block groups that have land.

 At this point, you can adjust colors, strokes and layer order.
+The water-related layers should be light grey with transparent boundaries,

 And finally, create a print composer, add a legend, title, explanation, source and a scale bar, and export your map as a PDF file.
 Your final map should look something like this:

 ![Final Map](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Fall_2016/Tutorials/Images/02_Data_Types_and_311/11_Final_Map.png)